mkirby42/PyISRU/posts/how_long_to_mars_base.md

 ![Fleet Size](/static/images/fleet_size.png)

 Figure 1: Available Fleet Size.
 Cargo ships (green) dominate the fleet composition due to their higher production line capacity and shorter build times.
 Crew ships (blue) grow more slowly, constrained by a single production line.
-Tankers (orange) cycle rapidly but stabilize at a relatively flat curve, bounded by their mission lifespan.
+Tankers (orange) cycle rapidly but stabilize at a relatively flat 35 ships, bounded by their mission lifespan.

-Notice the sharp drops every 780 days—these are the Mars launch windows, when available ships are dispatched en masse to Mars.
+Notice the sharp drops in crew and cargo ship numbers every 780 days—these are the Mars launch windows, when available ships are dispatched en masse to Mars.
+The first launch window sees a fleet of 13 crew and 101 cargo ships using 182,400 tons of fuel.
+This initial group will transport 520 people and 10,100 tons of cargo to the Martian surface.
+By the sixth launch window the fleet has grown to 39 crew and 312 cargo ships using 561,600 tons of fuel.
+The first group of returning ships will need 182,400 tons of fuel to return to Earth.
+Splitting this in to the 3.54:1 ratio of oxygen to methane fuel ratios we get 142,100 t of LOX and 40,200 t of CH4.

 Fuel delivery does not start as the bottleneck in this configuration, but after the early years the fleet size begins to move ahead of the fuel delivery rate.